 Eligible Hospitals may receive payments from both Medicare and Medicaid PI Programs.
 The exceptions are children's hospitals, which will qualify for Medicaid incentive payments only.

 For assistance calculating the Medicaid patient volume, contact DXC Technology Contact Center at HP.email@example.com or call 800-766-4456 and choose prompt 4 for the PI Program Support Team.

 Step One: Register with CMS.
 Eligible Hospitals must first register on the CMS Registration and Attestation System website at https://ehrincentives.cms.gov/hitech/login.action.

 Step Two: Contact DXC Technology Contact Center at HP.firstname.lastname@example.org or call 800-766-4456 and choose prompt 4 for the PI Program Support Team.

 Beginning January 2, 2018, dually eligible hospitals and critical access hospitals (CAHs) attesting to CMS will submit their 2017 Meaningful Use attestations in the QualityNet Secure Portal (QNet).
 The Registration and Attestation System will continue to be available for Medicaid-only hospitals and CAHs after December 31, 2017.
 Click here for additional information or here for the QNet Secure Portal Enrollment and Login User Guide.

-Eligible hospitals and CAHs may be exempt from Medicare penalties if they can show that demonstrating meaningful use would result in a significant hardship.
-To be considered for an exemption and avoid a payment adjustment, health care providers must complete a hardship exception application and provide proof of hardship.
-If approved, the hardship exception is valid for only one payment year.
+CAHs may avoid the Medicare downward payment adjustments if they can show that meeting the requirements for being a meaningful EHR user would result in a significant hardship.
+To be considered for an exception, CAHs must complete a hardship exception application and select the reason for the hardship.

 Hardship Exception Application Details